graniticio/granitic/doc/ref/ws-capture.md

 If a query parameter is provided where the value is incompatible with the type of the field on the target object, a [framework error](ws-error.md) will be raised.

+## HTTP request headers

+There is explicit support in Granitic for binding HTTP request headers to target objects.
+You may choose to allow your [logic component](ws-logic.md) to have access to the headers (and the underlying HTTP request and response objects) by setting `AllowDirectHTTPAccess` to `true` on your handler.

+There are integration points for [IAM](ws-iam.md), [instrumentation](ws-instrumentation.md), [versioning](ws-versions.md)
+and [identification](ws-identity.md) where you will have access to HTTP request headers without having to set `AllowDirectHTTPAccess` to `true`.

 ---
 **Next**: [Nilable types](ws-nilable.md)